exercism/problem-specifications/exercises/baffling-birthdays/instructions.md

 - Determine if two birthdates have the same month and day.
 - Generate random birthdates.
-- Check if a set of randomly generated birthdates contains at least one matching pair.
+- Check if a collection of randomly generated birthdates contains at least one matching pair.
 - Calculate the probability of at least one match for different group sizes.

 ~~~~exercism/caution